icon of a person's head with a brain inside

 Follow Up Visits

-After your first visit, you will continue to see Dr. Betterly on a regular basis for continued care.
-The frequency of follow up visits depends on you and your specific treatment plan.
+After your first visit, you will continue to see Dr. Betterly on an ongoing basis.
+The frequency of follow up visits depends on your unique needs.
 Most patients return for their first follow up visit after about one month, but this varies from one person to the next.

 Learn more about mental health conditions & treatments

-Dr. Holly Betterly is committed to helping her patients to understand their mental health conditions, encouraging them to play an active role in their psychiatric care.
+Dr. Holly Betterly is committed to educating her patients about their mental health conditions, encouraging them to play an active role in their psychiatric care.
 She empowers her patients with the knowledge and expertise that she has gained through over a decade of training.

 She maintains a mental health education blog, Better Together, which features articles on timely topics in psychiatry, as well as answers to your mental health questions- straight from a trusted psychiatrist!